mrpatg/af-qa/README.md

 ### Accessibility Testing
 * Verify color choices have enough contrast with page elements to accommodate color blind users (no white on yellow, or dark on dark, etc. Text and links need to stand out and be clearly readable).
 * Make sure all images/links have alt/title tags with a summary of the image/link(hover over an image or link, and you should see a small popup with info).
 * Use http://wave.webaim.org and make a list of any Errors and Warnings.
+This needs to be performed for all major page templates.

 ### Input Testing
 * Go through every form field and verify any required or optional fields behave as required.